MicrosoftLearning/MS-700-Managing-Microsoft-Teams/Instructions/Labs/MS-700-lab_M01_ak.md

 2. Browse to the **Microsoft Teams web client** at [**https://teams.microsoft.com**](https://teams.microsoft.com/) and sign in as **Lynne Robbins** (LynneR@&lt;YourTenant&gt;.onmicrosoft.com).

 3. Select **Use the Web app instead** if prompted to download the Teams Desktop app.
-At the ‘Stay signed in to all your apps’ window, select **No, sign in to this app only**.
+At the ‘Stay signed in to all your apps’ window, select **No, this app only**.

 4. Select **Teams** from the navigation menu to the left.